Phydon/sl/README.md

   -V, --version      Print version
 ```

+## Installation
+via Cargo or get the binary

 ## TODO

-- don`t show hidden files by default
-- use flags:
+- more flags:
-    - to output [type, size, read_only last modified]
+    - to output [size]
-    - to customize colours
     - to sort output differently
-    - to show idx per entry
+    - show stats